diondokter/device-driver/book/src/v2/tutorial-ym3812.md

 For the driver we're writing, we could do a repeat on every channel register.
 But instead let's do the repeat on a block and put all channels settings in that block.
 That way it's nice and organized.
-Here's how it could be moddeled (with some added comments for explanations):
+Here's how it could be modeled (with some added comments for explanations):

 ```ddsl
 enum Channel {